Sampling as Bandits: Evaluation-Efficient Design for Black-Box Densities: Empirical Assessment

-We consider a setting where the initial state of the 40 variables at time $t = 0$ is known and the subsequent state of the 40 variables is observed for 20 days on a daily basis.
-One day corresponds to the time duration $0.2$ in this model.
-Hence, we observe a sample path of the 40 variables at 20 time indices equispaced in the interval $[0, 4]$, starting from the known initial state at $t = 0$.
-To simulate sample paths of the model, we solve the differential equation \eqref{eq:Lorentz} by the 4th-order Runge-Kutta method with a small time step $\delta t = 0.025$, as in \cite{Thomas2022}. \cite{Wilks2005} assumed that the stochastic noise, for each $k$, has the following first-order autoregressive structure
+We assume the initial state of the 40 variables at $t = 0$ is known, followed by daily observations over a 20-day period.
+In this model, one day corresponds to $0.2$ time units; thus, we observe a sample path at 20 equidistant time points within the interval $[0, 4]$.
+Numerical integration of the differential equation \eqref{eq:Lorenz} is performed using the fourth-order Runge-Kutta method with a time step of $\delta t = 0.025$, following \cite{Thomas2022}.
+Adopting the formulation of \cite{Wilks2005}, the stochastic noise $\eta_k(t)$ is modeled as a first-order autoregressive process: